canjs/can-derive/article.md

 - `list.map()`

-Operations like these are highly inefficient because they "recreate" everything from scratch.
+Operations like these are highly inefficient because they "recreate" their results from scratch.
 This has several consequences:

 1. Regardless of the amount of change - whether it be a single property or entire list replacement - the same amount of work is required